sleelin/portfolito/docs/components/page/header.md

 ## Usage

-The `<page-header>` element itself does not provide any content of its own.
+The `<page-header />` element itself does not provide any content of its own.
-Instead, it acts as a sticky, responsive container wrapping your supplied content in a native `<header>` element.
+Instead, it acts as a sticky, responsive container wrapping your supplied content in a native `<header />` element.

 <demo>
   <page-header>PortfoLitO</page-header>